kajuberdut/epub-thumbnailer/README.md

 The original project used a custom install script.
 To start wtih I only wanted to fork it to use the more conventional setup.py with an entry-point so that users could pip install easily.
 For fun I started making a few more changes and in the end only about 10% of code is shared with the upstream project.

-**Note** I intend to support Gnome before version 3 or Python before version 3.6.
+**Note** I do not intend to support Gnome before version 3 or Python before version 3.6.
 Anybody requiring support for older versions should look at [epub-thumbnailer](https://github.com/marianosimone/epub-thumbnailer).

 # How does it work?
 It is strongly reccomended you use [pipx](https://github.com/pipxproject/pipx) to isolate the dependencies of uncover.
 This is also the easiest way to get up and running.
 If you don't have pipx installed follow [these instructions](https://github.com/pipxproject/pipx#install-pipx)